NathanBil/VillageVacances_for_visitors/README.md

 Nonetheless, he had helped me to design the data base which is used in this project.

 You can find a user manual explaining how to navigate through the website.
+There's a part which doesn't find any end  in this manual since it's the technical part.